mchorse/blockbuster/README.md

 Blockbuster is a Minecraft mod which lets you create Minecraft machinimas in singleplayer using NPC body actors.
 This mod works with Forge for Minecraft 1.10.2, 1.11.2 and 1.12.

 Blockbuster mod depends upon [Metamorph](https://minecraft.curseforge.com/projects/metamorph).
 Every new change log will specify the version of Metamorph supported.
-Blockbuster is also provides **optional** integration for [Aperture](https://minecraft.curseforge.com/projects/aperture) mode.
+Blockbuster is also provides **optional** integration for [Aperture](https://minecraft.curseforge.com/projects/aperture) mod.

 Recording is based and rewritten from scratch on recording code from Mocap mod by [EchebKeso](https://twitter.com/EchebKeso).